TysonAndre/LanguageServer-phan-neovim/README.md

 " Enable this to run Phan analysis only on file save
 " (Not while editing the file)
 " This will reduce CPU used and make crashes less likely.
-(LanguageClient-neovim won't automatically restart the server) " let g:phan_analyze_only_on_save = 1
+" (LanguageClient-neovim won't automatically restart the server) " let g:phan_analyze_only_on_save = 1

-" You can also add custom CLI flags manually let g:phan_additional_cli_flags = ['--strict-type-checking', '--plugin', 'InvokePHPNativeSyntaxCheckPlugin']
+" You can also add custom CLI flags manually let g:phan_additional_cli_flags = [
+  \'--strict-type-checking',
+  \'--plugin', 'InvokePHPNativeSyntaxCheckPlugin'
+  \]

 " Dependency:
 Plug 'autozimu/LanguageClient-neovim', { 'branch': 'next', 'do': 'bash install.sh' }